West Ohio Camps - COVID-19

 - Each camper must take a Daily Health Assessment upon arrival including a temperature check.
 If a camper answers “yes” to any of the questions on the Daily Health Assessment they will not be allowed to attend.

-- Parents and family members are not permitted to exit their car during check-out.
+- Parents and family members should remain in their car during check-in and check-out.
 Camp restrooms are not open to parents and family members, please plan accordingly.

-- Everyone in the vehicle must wear a mask during check-out.
+- Please wear a mask during check-in and check-out.

 - Additional food service safety and cleaning measures will be taken.